muratk5n/thirdwave/en/README.md

 they will *definitely* join at some point..
 Were they waiting for the next German chancelor that would say Ja one day for their membership?
-Isn't that such a big bet, on your country's security, that it might, can, maybe could one day happen?
+Isn't that such a big bet, on your country's security, that it might, could, maybe one day happen?

 ---